openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 Applying an affinity rule to a resources is done via labels.
 Objects in OpenShift are ephemeral, and the way to target the same object which keeps crashing and regenerating is by its label.

-## affinity rules - list page
+## Affinity rules - list page

 ![Affinity list](img/D2-0-0.jpg)
 All affinity rules within the system can be viewed and managed from this page.
 It is located in the main navigation, under 'Workloads'

-## creating an affinity rule from Affinity Rules page
+## creating an Affinity rule from Affinity Rules page

-Clicking on the "Add affinity rule" button at the top of the affinity list will open up the "Add affinty rule" modal.
+Clicking on the "Add Affinity rule" button at the top of the affinity list will open up the "Add Affinty rule" modal.

 ![Affinity rule modal - default](img/D2-1-0.jpg)
 Going top to bottom, the user will choose to create an affinity (attachment), which is pre-selected, or change to Anti-affinity (rejection).